iqueiroz/resume/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue.svg)](https://www.linkedin.com/in/ivan-queiroz)
 [![Resume](https://img.shields.io/badge/Resume-pdf-blue.svg)](https://github.com/iqueiroz/resume/releases/download/latest/resume.pdf)

 Repository created to host my resume.
-It's written in LaTeX the template [YAAC: Another Awesome CV](https://github.com/darwiin/yaac-another-awesome-cv) with some customizations to fit my needs.
+It's written in LaTeX using the template [YAAC: Another Awesome CV](https://github.com/darwiin/yaac-another-awesome-cv) with some customizations to fit my needs.

 ## Getting Started

+You can download my resume in the PDF format using the last successfully build [here](https://github.com/iqueiroz/resume/releases/download/latest/resume.pdf).
-These instructions will allow you to generate a PDF version of my resume on your local machine.
+The instructions bellow will guide you to generate a PDF version of my resume on your local machine.

 ### Prerequisites